A century of decisions

 On April 13, Seattle's last streetcar completes its final run along 8th Avenue NW in Ballard and rolls into the Fremont car barn.
 The city replaces 48 miles of streetcar lines with trackless trolleys and diesel buses after a federal loan paid off debts to private operators.

-Seattle became the first U.S. city to rely largely on trackless trolleys.
+Why it matters — Seattle became the first U.S. city to rely largely on trackless trolleys.
 The streetcar tracks were torn up and sold for scrap.
 Had the system survived a few more months, WWII might have saved it—but the decision shaped 66 years of bus-only transit until the 2007 streetcar revival.

 1941